pauljt/BleBrowser/notes.md

 2. fix open in a new window link bug
 3. fix base 64 decoding error
 4. add window.alert.

+## Version 1.1.2

+1. Fix allowing selection of any devices using acceptAllDevices flag.

 ## Version 1.2